Kitware/vtk-examples/src/Instructions/ForDevelopers.md

 ## Follow the Coding Guidelines

 When you write an example, please follow the [coding guidelines](../Guidelines).
-Create the example on your local repository, compile and run it before you generate a pull request.
+Create the example in your local repository, compile and run it before you generate a pull request.

 Some additional steps need to be done for Python C# and Java, see the sections below.